 At the time of the contract signing, there is NO journal entry.
 It is a contract and an agreement but no journal entry is required when the contract has been signed since nothing has changed hands.
-At the time the contract is considered onerous (the fiscal year end in this example):

 General Journal

 Date Account/Explanation PR Debit Credit

 Loss on Purchase Commitments 280,000

 Liability for Onerous Contracts 280,000